JiscMonitor/allapc/README.md

 Mixed create/replace operations can be supported - records which provide an ID will be overwritten, record which do not will create new entries.

-Returns 201 if all records can be successfully imported, or a 400 if any of the records could not be imported.
+Returns 200 if all records can be successfully imported, or a 400 if any of the records could not be imported.

 In the event of success the response body contains a list of URLs to the created resources and whether they were creates or updates

-*Note: similar comments as appear in **Add a list of records** apply here with regard to having an operation which either clearly completes or clearly fails, rather than som in-between state*
+*Note: similar comments as appear in "Add a list of records" apply here with regard to having an operation which either clearly completes or clearly fails, rather than some in-between state*

 ### Delete